Six Senses Rome Wedding Reception: Terrace Aperitivo + Intimate Garden Dinner

 Aperitivo on the Six Senses Rome terrace

 The terrace at Six Senses is the kind of place you want to stay in for hours.
-Warm Rome air, gentle conversations, glasses clinking, the city doing its thing in the distance.
+With warm Rome air, gentle conversations, and glasses clinking, the city feels close but still somehow quiet.

-And the details… honestly, unreal.
+What I loved most were the details.
 There were even strawberries growing in small pots, like little surprises placed just for you to notice.
 Everything felt considered, but never stiff.
-Relaxed luxury.
-Effortless.
+Relaxed luxury, effortless and calm.

 Dinner downstairs at Six Senses Rome: greenery, candlelight, and intimacy